Business terms

 NICHE:

-A part of a market segment.
+A part of a market segment.back to top

 NON-OPERATING ITEMS: